 USFWS: The USFWS has had great success in its yellow crazy ant (YCA) eradication efforts at Johnston Atoll National Wildlife Refuge (NWR), deploying twenty Invasive Species Strike Teams (ISST) over the past decade to remove the ants.
-USFWS brought two conservation detection dogs to the atoll in December 2020.
-Trained to detect the scent of YCA, the dogs found none within 140 acres.
-Humans will finish hand searching for YCA by June 2021 and hope to announce eradication at that time.
+USFWS announced eradication of YCA at Johnston Atoll NWR in June 2021.
 In March 2021, ISST contractors and staff treated 250 albizia (Falcataria mollucana) trees in Oahu Forest NWR using cut stump and point injection methods of control.
-There are two expeditions planned in May and September of 2021 to control sandbur (Cenchrus echinatus) on Nihoa Island.
-USFWS funded research on an invasive algae smothering corals at Pearl and Hermes Atoll in FY21.
-The Midway Seabird Protection Project aims to eradicate introduced house mice (Mus musculus) from Sand Island, part of Midway Atoll, in the summer of 2022.
-Beginning in 2021, a second, permanent ISST will be established in the Pacific.
-This team will focus on the marine national monuments including, Papahānaumokuākea, Marianas Trench, Pacific Remote Islands, and Rose Atoll.
+In the Hawaiian Islands NWR, there were two expeditions to control sandbur (Cenchrus echinatus) on Nihoa Island and USFWS funded research on an invasive algae smothering corals at Pearl and Hermes Atoll in 2021.
+Beginning in 2022, a second, permanent ISST will be established in the Pacific.
+This team will focus on the marine national monuments including Papahānaumokuākea, Marianas Trench, Pacific Remote Islands, and Rose Atoll.
+The Midway Seabird Protection Project aims to eradicate introduced house mice (Mus musculus) from Sand Island, part of Midway Atoll, in the summer of 2023.